tactlabs/pyshare/README.md

 ## Video & Audio support
 ```
-It works only on Firefox at the moment
+It works only working on Firefox at the moment
 ```